ntno/boot/windows/README.md

-notes compiled while setting up development environment on Windows 10 in May 2021.
+notes compiled while setting up development environment on Windows 10 in May 2021.  must be a real machine, not a Windows VM.

 # install initial software